An infinite family of non-cyclic 1-cylinder pillowcase-tiled surfaces: Introduction

 \begin{thm}[Main result] When $n\geq 5$ is odd there exists a non-cyclic 1-cylinder degree $n$ PTS.
 No 1-cylinder degree $n$ PTS exists when $n$ is even. \end{thm}

-The Ornithorynque, discovered by Forni-Matheus \cite{ForniMatheus} (see also Forni-Matheus-Zorich \cite{FMZ}), was the first 1-cylinder PTS to be found.
-It is a degree $3$ cyclic cover and corresponds to the $(n,d) = (3,4)$ case in \cite[Table 10]{McBraidGroup}.
-Infinitely many more examples of cyclic 1-cylinder PTS were found by Matheus and Yoccoz \cite{MatheusYoccoz} and Apisa and Wright \cite{ApisaWrightGeminal}.
+The Ornithorynque, discovered by Forni-Matheus \cite{ForniMatheus} (see also Forni-Matheus-Zorich \cite{FMZ}), was the first (holonomy cover of a) 1-cylinder PTS to be found.
+It is a degree $3$ cyclic cover and corresponds to the $(n,d) = (4,4)$ case in \cite[Table 10]{McBraidGroup}.
+Infinitely many more examples of (holonomy covers of) cyclic 1-cylinder PTS were found by Matheus and Yoccoz \cite{MatheusYoccoz} and Apisa and Wright \cite{ApisaWrightGeminal}.
+The famous Eierlegend-Wollmilchsau is not a holonomy cover of a 1-cylinder PTS because there is no involution simultaneously exchanging every pair of homologous cylinders.
+This will follow from Theorem \ref{maintheorem}.

 To construct our infinite family of counterexamples, we use the following purely algebraic characterization of being a 1-cylinder PTS.
 In what follows we let $\Sym(n)$ denote the symmetric group on $n$ elements.
 There is an action of $\Sym(n)$ on $\Sym(n)^k$ by simultaneous conjugation for any $k >0$.
-There is also an action of $B_3$ on $\Sym(n)^3$, which is recalled before Lemma \ref{braid_group}.
+There is also an action of the braid group $B_3$ on $\Sym(n)^3$, which is recalled before Lemma \ref{braid_group}.